 The sliding drawer assembly is then closed to position the liquid sample into the beam path.
 The innovative way in which the Pearl has been designed has resulted in a process that is fast and impressively efficient.

-Pearl Launch Party London / SpecacVids / Youtube
+The Specac Pearl / SpecacVids / Youtube

-BE: What other equipment do you need to use the Pearl?
+What other equipment do you need to use the Pearl?

-JW: Once the Pearl is placed into your FTIR through use of our Benchmark Baseplate system, and your liquid sample is prepared, all that is needed is a pipette or syringe to apply your sample, and a tissue with cleaning solvent to wipe away your sample post analysis.
+Once the Pearl is placed into your FTIR through use of our Benchmark Baseplate system, and your liquid sample is prepared, all that is needed is a pipette or syringe to apply your sample, and a tissue with cleaning solvent to wipe away your sample post analysis.
 It really is that simple.

-BE: Are there any recent case studies that you are particularly proud of?
+Are there any recent case studies that you are particularly proud of?

-JW: We have seen the Pearl used for analysis of adulterated edible oils, and in the pharmaceutical industry for analysis of pharmaceuticals and any contaminants that may be present.
+We have seen the Pearl used for analysis of adulterated edible oils, and in the pharmaceutical industry for analysis of pharmaceuticals and any contaminants that may be present.

 We believe going forward that the Pearl can play a huge role in the motor industry for the analysis of oils and any contaminants that may be found in engine oil as well as food, oil & gas, petrochemical, quality control and assurance, and also in healthcare and academia.